swup/docs/docs/other/common-issues.md

 # Common Issues

-## Overusing transition-\* class
+## Overusing the `transition-*` class

-Swup waits for any element with class `transition-[something]` to finish the transition.
+Swup waits for any element with a `transition-[something]` class to finish the transition.
 While there is an unlimited number of elements that can have this class, only one is actually required.
 People tend to use a class with a format of `transition-[something]` on any element that is animating, which is not necessary and often leads to bugs.
 For example, misspelled class name would lead to styles not being defined for that element (see issue above).

 It is recommended to use one element with class with a format `transition-[something]` to set a transition duration for swup and make any other transition happen independently.